A Classic Pistol Honoring the King of the Big Screen Gangsters

 The right side features another classic portrait of Edward G. Robinson and an authentic reproduction of Edward G. Robinson’s signature.
 Featured in the center is a highly detailed scene portraying Robinson as a gangster with his pistol drawn, making a getaway from a downtown bank job.
 Sweeping through the scene is a banner that reads: “To Last You Need To Be Real.”
 This quote from Robinson serves as both an explanation for his lasting success onscreen and a personal motto.
 At the muzzle end of the barrel, Robinson is featured as a villain steadying his sidearm at a target.

-In order to display and protect your Edward G. Robinson Tribute Pistol, you will receive a handsome, luxuriously lined custom made display case with each order, including an engraved brass identification plaque.
+In order to display and protect your Edward G. Robinson Tribute Pistol, a handsome, luxuriously lined custom made display case including an engraved brass identification plaque is available for purchase.

 Only 300 Available

 Only 300 Edward G. Robinson Tribute Pistols will be available in this strictly limited edition available exclusively through America Remembers.
 Now is your opportunity to own a handsomely decorated firearm dedicated to a true American film icon, and capturing a classic era in American history.
 This handsome Edward G. Robinson Tribute pistol honors a true movie legend, one who brought some of the most memorable film characters of the 20th century to life on the big screen.
 It does not matter if you are a fan of classic American firearms, legendary gangster films or the unforgettable actor who spoke the line, “Mother of Mercy!
 Is this the end of Rico?” the Edward G. Robinson Tribute Pistol will take a signature place in your collection and serve as a conversation piece for many years to come.